 About the topic

 Actions, policies, and new technologies are often probabilistically linked with particular outcomes in more or less predictable ways.
 Some of these outcomes are of a negative nature.
 They are considered as risks associated with the actions, policies, or technologies in question.
 Risk is an important topic for practical philosophy in general, and applied ethics in particular.
 For example, it is a central concept used by those who design and regulate technology to evaluate its impact.
 It is a central concept with respect to health and medicine, as well as in public policy-making.
 The identification, assessment, evaluation, distribution, and management of risk also form an interdisciplinary domain of increasing importance and presence in the academic world.
 Risk is an area where philosophical reflection and ethical theorizing can make important contributions.
 But what are the best ways to think about risk in our ethical theorizing within the different domains where there are prominent risks involved?
-That is the guiding question of this seminar.
+That is the guiding question of this course.

 This course starts with the basic distinctions and key concepts within the philosophy of risk.
 It then considers the question of how to evaluate risks and risk-impositions.
 In relation to this, we will investigate how and whether the standard moral theories can adequately deal with the ethical dimensions of risks and risk-impositions.
 Having discussed risk in more general terms, we then turn to a number of more specific domains where the concept of risk is important, such as the ethics of technology, bioethics, and environmental ethics.
 Which exact topics we will cover will depend on what guest lecturers will come and visit us.
 But topics are very likely to include risk-management for self-driving cars, risk and trust, and risks associated with developing neurotechnologies.
 The course will also have a professional development component.
 It will be about writing for peer-reviewed journals.